-- An executive summary or structured abstract (limited to 300 words) and references - While there are no formal guidelines on the length of the paper, it is expected that the paper will be approximately 20 pages (ranging between 15-25 double-spaced pages, font size 12).
+- An executive summary or structured abstract (limited to 300 words) and references. - While there are no formal guidelines on the length of the paper, it is expected that the paper will be approximately 20 pages (ranging between 15-25 double-spaced pages, font size 12) not including references, tables and figures.